-HD-video featuring neurologist Henrik Stig Jørgensen and Ida Tietgen Høyrup performing a neurological test (in Danish: den objektive undersøgelse), (duration: 26:21).
+HD-video featuring neurologist Henrik Stig Jørgensen and Ida Tietgen Høyrup performing a neurological test (in Danish: den objektive undersøgelse).
+Cinematography by Dimitris Vulalas.
+Duration: 26:21

 "Where are we heading?
 That question might be difficult to answer because maybe we're not heading.
 Maybe we are just moving headlessly forwards or 'autonambulistically' around, just like Mike, the chicken that stayed alive for 18 months after having had its head cut off.